GSto/digital-garden/notes/developer to consultant.md

 ## Flavors of Technical Consulting
 - Source: [this comment on Reddit](https://old.reddit.com/r/ExperiencedDevs/comments/i20eqw/getting_a_new_job_in_a_new_path/g0302cs/?context=3), based on Amazon positions
   - **Account Manager **- coordinate everyone else involved with the account
-  - **Solutions Architect** - Similar ro sales people, they are showing customers "[[the art of the possible]]" and working with customers to show what can be done.
+  - **Solutions Architect** - Similar to sales people, they are showing customers "[[the art of the possible]]" and working with customers to show what can be done.
 May or may not be hands on.
   - **Engagement Managers** - similar to scrum masters or project masters
   - **Technical Consultants** - actually working with customers and developing solutions
   - **Technical Account Managers** - provides ongoing support.
 Constantly on call.